Aims and Expectations

 If the school has to use reasonable sanctions to discipline a child, parents should support the actions of the school.
 If parents have any concern about the way that their child has been treated, they should initially contact the class teacher or form tutor.
-If the concern remains, they should contact the Principal.
+If the concern remains, they should contact the Headteacher.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented.

 The School has policies with regard to:

 Child Protection and Safeguarding may be viewed here.

 Behaviour, Sanctions and Exclusion

 These Policies and Procedures are available on request from the School Office.